 Canada has been embroiled in a national debate over pipelines.
 In 2018, the federal government purchased the Kinder Morgan Canada (TSX:KML) Trans Mountain pipeline for C$4.5 billion to ensure Canadian crude reaches market ports.
 The project is estimated to cost another C$7.4 billion to construct, after which the government says it plans to sell the project back to the private sector.
 In February 2020, a new cost estimate for the project sent the C$7.4 billion figure to C$12.6 billion.

-Despite the global pandemic and oil prices crashing, Trans Mountain said that construction on the expansion project is progressing well at its terminals and along the right-of-way in BC and Alberta with COVID-19 safety measures in place.
+Despite the global pandemic and oil prices crashing, Trans Mountain said that construction on the expansion project is progressing at its terminals and along the right-of-way in BC and Alberta with COVID-19 safety measures in place.
 The expansion is now expected to be operational by December 2022.

 Production: 4,930,000 bpd

-China’s annual oil output increased in 2019, going up to 4,890,000 bpd from 4,779,000 bpd in 2018.
+China’s annual oil output increased slightly in 2020, going up to 4,930,000 bpd from 4,890,000 bpd in 2019.
 China is the world’s second largest consumer of oil and moved from being the second largest net importer of oil to the largest in 2014.